jnjam6681/gitlab-ci-cheat-sheet/README.md

-# gitlab-ci-devops
+# gitlab-ci-cheat-sheet
-basic gitlab-ci for development
+basic gitlab-ci for developers